A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Abstract

 \section{Abstract}

-Based on the recent advancements in representation learning, we propose a novel framework for command-following robots with raw sensor inputs.
-Previous RL-based methods are either difficult to continuously improve after the deployment or require a large number of new labels during the fine-tuning.
-Motivated by (self-)supervised contrastive learning literature, we propose a novel representation, named VAR++, that generates an intrinsic reward function for command-following robot tasks by associating images with sound commands.
-After the robot is deployed in a new domain, the representation can be updated intuitively and data-efficiently by non-experts, and the robot is able to fulfill sound commands without any hand-crafted reward functions.
+A command-following robot that serves people in everyday life must continually improve itself in deployment domains with minimal help from its end users, instead of engineers.
+Previous methods are either difficult to continuously improve after the deployment or require a large number of new labels during fine-tuning.
+Motivated by (self-)supervised contrastive learning, we propose a novel representation that generates an intrinsic reward function for command-following robot tasks by associating images with sound commands.
+After the robot is deployed in a new domain, the representation can be updated intuitively and data-efficiently by non-experts without any hand-crafted reward functions.
 We demonstrate our approach on various sound types and robotic tasks, including navigation and manipulation with raw sensor inputs.
-In the simulated experiments, we show that our system can continually self-improve in previously unseen scenarios given fewer new labeled data, yet achieves better performance, compared with previous methods.
+In simulated and real-world experiments, we show that our system can continually self-improve in previously unseen scenarios given fewer new labeled data, while still achieving better performance over previous methods.